-Justin Maullin enters his fifth season as the head men’s soccer coach at UNCG in 2014 and his 10th season on the Spartans’ coaching staff.
-Maullin has guided the Spartans to a pair of Southern Conference regular season championships as well as an appearance in the 2010 NCAA Tournament in his first four seasons at the helm of UNCG.
+Justin Maullin enters his sixth season as the head men’s soccer coach at UNCG in 2015 and his 11th season on the Spartans’ coaching staff.

 In 2012, the Spartans placed two players on the All-SoCon team in senior forward Hakan Ilhan and goalkeeper Peyton Ford.
 It marked the third straight year that Ilhan has been honored in the SoCon postseason awards.
 Additionally, freshman Lukas Zarges was named to the SoCon All-Freshman team.